junxit/us-congress-code/title-16/chapter-1/sec-410ddd.md

   - **(1)** financial and other assistance to establish links between the New Bedford Whaling National Historical Park and the North Slope Borough Cultural Center, located in Barrow, Alaska; and
   - **(2)** appropriate assistance and funding for the North Slope Borough Cultural Center.
 - **(e)** *Administration of park*
-  - **(1)** *In general* The park shall be administered by the Secretary in accordance with this section and the provisions of law generally applicable to units of the National Park System, including sections 1, 2, 3, 4, and 461 to 467 of this title.
+  - **(1)** *In general* The park shall be administered by the Secretary in accordance with this section and the provisions of law generally applicable to units of the National Park System, including the Act entitled “An Act to establish a National Park Service, and for other purposes”, approved August 25, 1916 (39 Stat.
+535; 16 U.S.C.
+1, 2, 3, and 4)22 See References in Text note below. and the Act of August 21, 1935 (49 Stat.
+666; 16 U.S.C.
+461–467).2
   - **(2)** *Cooperative agreements*
     - **(A)** The Secretary may consult and enter into cooperative agreements with interested entities and individuals to provide for the preservation, development, interpretation, and use of the park.
     - **(B)** Any payment made by the Secretary pursuant to a cooperative agreement under this paragraph shall be subject to an agreement that conversion, use, or disposal of the project so assisted for purposes contrary to the purposes of this section, as determined by the Secretary, shall result in a right of the United States to reimbursement of all funds made available to such project or the proportion of the increased value of the project attributable to such funds as determined at the time of such conversion, use, or disposal, whichever is greater.